-In this era of historically low interest rates, the Thrivent Multidimensional Income Fund seeks to bolster returns for income investors through a portfolio comprised of traditional and non-traditional income-producing securities.
+In this era of historically low interest rates, the Thrivent Multidimensional Income Fund (TMLDX) seeks to bolster returns for income investors through a portfolio comprised of traditional and non-traditional income-producing securities.

 While income is the primary focus, the Fund may also experience some capital appreciation over time.
-However, it may also face the possibility of declining asset value due to risks associated with the overall market, certain asset classes, certain investment styles, specific issuers, or incorrect assessments of investments by its investment advisor.
+However, it may also face the possibility of declining asset value due to risks associated with the overall market, certain asset classes, certain investment styles, specific issuers, or incorrect assessments of investments by its investment adviser.

 About 30% of the Fund’s assets are invested in high yield corporate bonds.
 In addition, the Fund holds positions in a variety of other income-producing securities, including U.S. treasuries, emerging market bonds and a broad variety of other sectors and asset classes.